 By The Red Hook WaterStories team

-New York City Housing Authority (NYCHA) Red Hook Houses, like many other Red Hook buildings, was built on land that was either originally underwater, or was a tidal marsh.
-The floods of Hurricane Sandy was a harsh reminder of this watery past,...
+New York City Housing Authority (NYCHA) Red Hook Houses East and West, like many other Red Hook buildings, were built on land that was either originally underwater, or was a tidal marsh.
+The floods of Hurricane Sandy were a harsh reminder of this...